-Next day, he proudly announced that the Southpoint Project would start on Thursday, but he didn’t get back to me.
+Next day, he proudly announced that the Southpoint Project would start on Thursday, but he still didn’t get back to me.

-He still hasn’t, other than objecting to my email saying he had “gamed me and got away with it.”
+And he still hasn’t, other than objecting to my email saying he had “gamed me and got away with it.”

 We’ve been there before, and the name on the door was Rosenthal.
 Before that: Indelicato, Torres… After Steve Shane was ousted to please Hudson-Related and a handful of money-grubbing locals, openness never returned.

 And Truth Exposed by Small Things